RibbonCommunications/webrtc-distant-js/how-it-works/distant-protocol.md

 # Distant Protocol

 In order to accommodate the different types of communications that Distant allows we define a flexible layered protocol.
-This protocol will be extensible in the future and allow enough flexibility for applications to overlay their own protocol on top of the base protocols.
+This protocol will be extensible in the future and allow enough flexibility for applications to overlay their own protocol on top of the base protocol.

 ## Layer 0 - Packetization